rawnly/notifications.css/README.md

 > Use the SASS file for deeper personalization

 ## Installation
-You can include [this file](https://github.com/Rawnly/notifications.css/blob/master/notifications.css) or the [sample page](https://rawnly.github.io/notifications.css/) or use the **RawGit CDN** below.
+You can include [this file](https://github.com/Rawnly/notifications.css/blob/master/notifications.css) or use the **RawGit CDN** below.

 ```html
   <link rel="stylesheet" href="  https://rawgit.com/Rawnly/notifications.css/master/notifications.css">